microsoft/FluidFramework/docs/content/docs/start/tutorial-sharedtree.md

 {{< /callout >}}

-The Fluid Framework syncs the data across clients so everyone sees the same result.
+The Fluid Framework synchronizes the data across clients so everyone sees the same result.
 This article walks through the code in the demo app to show how it implements the following steps:

 1. [Creating a schema for the shared data](#creating-a-schema-for-the-shared-data)
 2. [Creating a Fluid container](#creating-a-fluid-container)